Philippines

 Apps, etiquette & success patterns

-- Profile: clear headshot, one lifestyle photo, short bio (what you’re doing in PH; intentions).
+- Profile: clear headshot, one lifestyle photo, short bio (why you’re in PH; intentions).

-- Messages: suggest a specific plan near a known spot: “Coffee near High Street at 18:30?”
+- Messages: suggest a plan near a known spot: “Coffee near High Street at 18:30?”

-- Money: offering to pay first is fine; alternate or split later.
+- Money: offer to pay first; alternate or split later.

 Forum voices (snapshots)

-“XYLO in BGC is the Vegas‑style big room you’re looking for; Revel next door similar.” — expat clubber
+“XYLO in BGC is the Vegas‑style big room you’re looking for.” — expat clubber

 “Meeting people is easy; start online, then move to cafés and BGC parks.” — expat advice